FossCrunch/Pro/_posts/Technology/2018-05-05-Microsoft Build 2018 conference - Expectations.md

 ---
 layout: article
+post: true
+id: dk0005
 title: Microsoft Build 2018 conference - Expectations
 date: 2018-05-05 17:00
 category: Technology
+keywprds: [ FossCrunch, technology, AI, Azure, Build, Build 2018, gadgets, gear, microsoft, personal computing, personalcomputing, Windows, Windows10 ]
-tags: AI Azure Build Build2018 gadgetry gadgets gear microsoft personal-computing personalcomputing Windows Windows10
+tags: technology AI Azure Build Build2018 gadgets gear microsoft personal-computing personalcomputing Windows Windows10
 author: Dhinesh Kumar M
 permalink: microsoft-build-2018-conference/
 description: Some of the major updates we’re expecting to see at Microsoft Build 2018 teases of Redstone 5 (the codename for the next major Windows 10 update), Windows Mixed Reality updates and some AI news.
 imageurl: /assets/img/main/2018-05-05-microsoft-build.jpg
 thumbimageurl: /assets/img/thumbnail/2018-05-05-microsoft-build.jpg
-sideimg: /assets/img/sideimg/2018-05-05-microsoft-build.jpg
+posterurl: /assets/img/sideimg/2018-05-05-microsoft-build.jpg
-post: true
+courtesy: Techradar
 ---

 <span class="first-letter">M</span>icrosoft Build is starting in just a few days, and with it we’ll see what Microsoft has in store for us in the coming year.
 The annual event, like <strong>Google I/O</strong> (which starts just one day later), is a celebration of the company's developer community.
 That means you can expect plenty of technical details and on-stage coding during the two keynotes, which will be led by Microsoft CEO <strong>Satya Nadella</strong> and operating systems head <strong>Joe Belfiore.</strong>